pandas-dev/pandas/doc/source/stats_moments.rst

     2000-02-10 00:00:00    2.48549563273
     2000-02-11 00:00:00    1.81285272663

-If passed a DataFrame or DataMatrix argument, the statistics will be applied independently to the columns:
+If passing a DataFrame argument, the statistics will be applied independently to the columns:

 ::